theonestack/hl-component-vpc-v2/README.md

 ### Subnetting

+**Subnet Allocation**

 There are 2 subnetting options defined by the `subnet_parameters` config option.

 ```yaml
 subnet_parameters: false
 ```

+- **false**
-**false** is the default.
-This option will calculate the subnet cidrs for each subnet and provides the ability over override the network bits at runtime via the `VPCCidr` parameter.
-This is the easiest of the 2 options but is limit to classful vpc cidrs `/16`, `/24`.
+False is the default value set in the config.
+This option will calculate the subnet cidrs for each subnet using the CloudFormation `Fn::Cidr` function.
+The `CIDR` and `SubnetBits` parameters can be changed at runtime when creating the stack.
+The subnets are allocated in sequential order per subnet group with the `subnet_multiplyer` config option determining how many cidrs are allocated per group.

-For example, the vpc cidr `10.0.0.0/16` used to generate 3 `/24` subnets.
-The `NetworkBits` parameter default value is `10.0` with the 3 subnets cidr value set to
-    ```ruby
-    FnSub("${NetworkBits}.0.0/24")
-    FnSub("${NetworkBits}.1.0/24")
-    FnSub("${NetworkBits}.2.0/24")
-    ```

-**true** allows for a more customisable networking template by calculating the subnet cidrs for each subnet and providing them as a list in a stack parameter for each subnet group.
-This option allows for more complex subnetting structures. this also allows for the entire `vpc_cidr` to be overridden at runtime.
+- **true**
+True uses a local cidr calculation function which exposes the subnet cidrs as a `CommaDelimitedList` for each subnet group.
+Useful if you want full control over your subnet cidr allocation.
+The `SubnetBits` parameter is not available with this option as it has not effect on the subnetting.

 For example, the vpc cidr `192.168.0.0/24` used to generate 3 `/27` subnets.
 The `VPCCidr` parameter default value is `192.168.0.0/24` and generates the parameter `PublicSubnets` with a default value of `192.168.0.0/27,192.168.0.32/27,192.168.0.64/27`.